 “That’s because she’s got a heart the size of Abbotsford,” says Lisa, who manages the Community Living Program (CLP) at Communitas Supportive Care Society.
 “She is caring, genuine, and empathetic.”

 Krista has been with Communitas for the better part of two decades.
 It’s work she didn’t know she could do until she was given the opportunity to try it.
 She had been working in the portrait department of a local Walmart and finding it unfulfilling.
 A friend encouraged her to apply at Communitas, knowing that her big heart and gentle demeanor would be an asset to the organization.
-In 2002, she began as a Residential Support Worker (RSW) and discovered that she loved it.
+In 2002, she began as a Support Worker (RSW) and discovered that she loved it.

 “My favorite part of my job is getting to see progress in the people we serve,” she says.
 “Seeing them learning a new skill, when they may be scared or frustrated to start, and eventually learn to master it, that’s so satisfying.”

 But after 10 years of working in one of Communitas’ homes, Krista decided to return to school to become a medical lab assistant.
 She completed her courses, graduating with honours, and applied for work in the field.
 That’s when fate intervened.
 A hiring freeze at Life Labs meant she couldn’t get that work.
-She came back to Communitas “temporarily” working as an RSW in a Communitas home managed by Louise Duck.
+She came back to Communitas “temporarily” working as a Support Worker in a Communitas home managed by Louise Duck.
 It was Louise who changed Krista’s mind about the temporary nature of her work with the organization.

 “Louise was so good to me that I just couldn’t quit,” Krista says.